FOOTPRINT(1) General Commands Manual FOOTPRINT(1)

 The footprint utility gathers and displays memory consumption information for the specified processes or memory graph files.

-footprint will display all addressable memory used by the specified processes, but it emphasizes memory considered 'dirty' by the kernel for purposes of accounting.
-If multiple processes are specified, footprint will de-duplicate multiply mapped objects and will display shared objects separately from private ones.
+footprint will display all addressable memory used by the specified processes, but it emphasizes memory considered "dirty" by the operating system kernel for purposes of accounting.
+If multiple processes are specified, footprint will de-duplicate multiply-mapped objects and will display shared objects separately from private ones.
+It will also print a summary of total de-duplicated footprint.
+Currently, footprint does not de-duplicate wired memory shared between the kernel_task address space and user space processes.

 footprint must be run as root when inspecting processes that are not owned by the current user.